Imagine a world where anyone can build a website as easily as assembling IKEA furniture. Welcome to the no-code web development revolution!

 Let’s take a closer look at some popular integrations and automation tools:

-Zapier is a powerful automation tool that connects your favorite apps and helps you automate repetitive tasks.
+Zapier is a powerful automation tool that connects your favourite apps and helps you automate repetitive tasks.
 For example, you can use Zapier to automatically add new form submissions from your no-code website to a Google Sheet or a CRM system like Salesforce.
 With thousands of app integrations available, Zapier can automate numerous tasks, making your no-code projects more efficient and manageable.

 Airtable is a flexible and user-friendly database solution that can be integrated with no-code platforms for better data management.
 With Airtable, you can create custom databases to store and organize information from your no-code project, like user data or product inventory.
 Airtable’s API also allows for seamless integration with your no-code platform, enabling you to display, filter, and sort data on your website.